Dynamics of Local Elasticity During Training of Neural Nets

 The key property we observe in Figure \ref{fig:ex_srel_1} is that $\exists$ a $\tilde{t}$ s.t $\forall t > \tilde{t}$ $S_{\rm rel}(\x,\x')$ decreases as the sampled point $\x$ is chosen farther away from the fixed testing point $\x'$.
 This property can be reproduced for various different paths of moving $\x$ away from $\x'$. {\it We observe the conceptual resemblance of the above figure with Figure \ref{fig:non_real_srel_d} as were observed on neural networks.}

 \paragraph{{\it For all $(\x,\x')$ $S_{\rm rel}$ is a non-decreasing function of time for all later times}}

 In Figure \ref{fig:ode} we plot equation \ref{ex:s_rel} as a function of time for certain pairs of $(\x,\x')$.
-Note that the initial time behaviour $S_{\rm rel}$ is very different between Figures \ref{fig:ex_srel_increase} and \ref{fig:ex_srel_ini_dec} but both of them demonstrate the validity of Conjecture \ref{conj:large} and values of $t_1,t_2,t_*$ as in the conjecture can be read off from the plots.
+Note that the initial time behaviour $S_{\rm rel}$ is very different between Figures \ref{fig:ex_srel_increase} and \ref{fig:ex_srel_ini_dec} but both of them demonstrate the validity of Hypothesis \ref{conj:large} and values of $t_1,t_2,t_*$ as in the hypothesis can be read off from the plots.

-More interestingly, we now cast the setup of Eq. \ref{ex:s_rel} as S.G.D solving the following class of risk minimization questions,
+More interestingly, we now cast the setup of Eq. \ref{ex:s_rel} as S.G.D. solving the following class of risk minimization questions,